Procedure for Appraising and Accepting Outright Gifts

 Where possible, an electronic transfer of securities is encouraged.

-The administration of a gift of securities is overseen by a representative of the University’s Office of Alumni Affairs and Development or designate in consultation with the Board of Regents’ Investment Subcommittee of its Finance Committee.
+The administration of a gift of securities is overseen by a representative of the University’s Office of Development or designate in consultation with the Board of Regents’ Investment Subcommittee of its Finance Committee.

 In the instance of an electronic transfer of public securities, this representative will: